trevorsharp/youtube-podcast-feeds/README.md

 Prerequisites:

 - Ensure docker is set up and running on your machine (https://docs.docker.com/get-docker)
-- Setup a hostname that can be used to access your machine from the internet (can use static IP address as well)
+- Set up a hostname that can be used to access your machine from the internet (can use a static IP address as well)
 - Get a YouTube API v3 key (https://developers.google.com/youtube/v3/getting-started)

 To run this application using docker: